flueke/mvme/doc/sphinx/source/mvlc_trigger_io.rst

 Settings
 ^^^^^^^^
-* Number of the command stack to execute
+* Index of the command stack to execute
+* Delay: the delay in ns until the stack execution is started
 * Activation flag

 In the mvme user interface the command stack numbers are augmented with the